Peru: Promotion of Safe, Sound and Sustainable Construction Practices in Vulnerable Urban Areas (Construya)

 In the first phase (2015-2018), the project identified the most frequent bad housing construction practices in peripheral districts of Lima.
 Based on this diagnosis, training for construction workers was conducted based on the adult education approach (andragogy).
 At the same time, training on the risks of inadequate housing and how to improve their living conditions through safer and healthier housing was also carried out with homeowners in vulnerable areas.

-The project is currently in its second phase (2019-2023) and in its facilitating role it promotes:
+The project in its facilitating role it promotes:

 • Development of courses on "Good Practices in Housing Construction", aimed at master builders, co-created with training entities and materials companies.